avera1988/Genome_Assembly_lecture/Doc/FastQCandNanoplot.md

-# Instructions to create FastQC reports using multiple fastq files
+# Instructions to create FastQC reports using multiple Illumina fastq files

 1. using the SSH comand conect to 148.204.124.131 server:
 ```console